energyGrid/quick-trivia/feedback.md

 ## Creativity and Interface

 **3: Excelling**
 > The app displays a personal spin or creative element through its written language, functionality, purpose, and/or CSS.
-The animation on the stones is really cool and definitely.
 The design is really user-friendly and aesthetically pleasing.
-One thought might be to style the dropdown when selecting the number of stones.
-The default one in't too great.